-At the operational level, PA supports the commander by providing an assessment of a critical aspect of the information environment in which his force will conduct operations.
-It identifies PA issues for his consideration; assists him in evaluating the PA implications of current and future campaigns, operations, and plans; and ensures that the higher headquarters' and commander's PA guidance is integrated into the planning process.
+At the operational level, PA supports the commander by providing an assessment of a critical aspect of the information environment in which his/her force will conduct operations.
+It identifies PA issues for the commander's consideration; assists the commander in evaluating the PA implications of current and future campaigns, operations, and plans; and ensures that the higher headquarters' and commander's PA guidance is integrated into the planning process.
 Public affairs also plays a critical role in facilitating media efforts to cover the operation and/or exercise and in supporting the commander's requirement to meet the internal information needs and expectations of the force.